 Our guide for Theme Park Tickets covers how much money you can save on tickets to Walt Disney World, Disneyland, and all international parks including Disneyland Paris, Tokyo Disneyland, Hong Kong Disneyland and Shanghai Disney.
-Whether you realised it or not, there are some great savings out there on tickets that are worth looking at.
-(Updated Jan.
-1st, 2021.)
+Whether you realized it or not, there are some great savings out there on tickets that are worth looking at.

 Right now guests can save upwards to $79 per ticket when they purchase them in advance.
 Locking in your ticket price today can save you even more when the unexpected price increases hit.

-If you think you’ll be headed to the Disney Parks in 2021 at all, now’s the best time to buy!
+If you think you’ll be headed to the Disney Parks in 2023 or 2024 at all, now’s the best time to buy!

 Of course there are other great ways to save on Disney tickets and we’re going to cover all of them in this post so stay with us..